 Applications of Long Wire Antenna

-Thus from this discussion, it is clear that such long antennas can be used in point to point long-distance communication due to its structural simplicity such as in sky wave propagation.
+Thus from this discussion, it is clear that such long antennas can be used in point-to-point long-distance communication due to their structural simplicity such as in sky wave propagation.